Definition of

 Violence

-Radicalization involves the development of extremist or uncompromising behavior.
+Radicalization involves the development of extremist or intransigent behavior.

 The Royal Spanish Academy (RAE) does not recognize the term radicalization , although its use is common in our language.
-The dictionary does accept the idea of radicalizing , which consists of making a position, a way, an attitude or a behavior become more radical .
+The dictionary does accept the idea of radicalizing , which consists of making a position, manner, attitude or behavior more radical .

 At this point, it must be said that one of the meanings of radical refers to that which is intransigent or extremist .
 Therefore, the radicalization of a person or a movement would be the process that leads to greater intransigence or fanaticism .

-As an individual or group becomes more radicalized, dialogue or the chances of reaching an agreement diminish .
-A radicalized person will only be interested in imposing his or her ideas , without caring about the consequences or accepting dissent.
+As the radicalization of an individual or group occurs, dialogue or the possibilities of reaching an agreement decrease .
+A radicalized person will only be interested in imposing their ideas , without caring about the consequences or without accepting dissent.

-For example: “I am concerned about the radicalization of these young people who do not obey the orders of any authority” , “The radicalization of the political party ended up turning it into a guerrilla group” , “I am not going to accept the radicalization of the struggle, but quite the opposite: I intend for us to find common ground to resolve conflicts in peace .
+For example: “I am concerned about the radicalization of these young people who do not obey the orders of any authority,” “The radicalization of the political party ended up turning it into a guerrilla group,” “I am not going to accept the radicalization of the struggle, but everything "On the contrary: I want us to find common ground to resolve conflicts in peace ."

 Unrest